NoraH2004/adv-absa/video-script.md

 ## Titlepage

 Hello and welcome everyone!
-My name is Nora Hofer.
-In the last year, we researched the robustness of a BERT Model for the ABSA task against adversarial attacks.
+My name is Nora Hofer abd in the last year, we researched the robustness of a BERT Model for the ABSA task against adversarial attacks.

 But what does all of that mean?